 If you are running under a Japanese version of OS/2, XJDIC should work seamlessly with no special effort required.

-- The current build of XJDIC for OS/2 requires kLIBC 0.6.3 (LIBC063.DLL) to be installed.
-(It may also require the EMX runtime, due to some of the libraries used.)
+- The current build of XJDIC for OS/2 requires kLIBC 0.6 (specifically, LIBC063.DLL) to be installed.

 - Searching for Japanese text (running under KShell on English-language OS/2)